(Bekushiru: 2077 Nihon Sakoku)

 Beneath the action, Vexille has an interesting subtext about Japanese racism.
 Japan has always been a country that has had a traditional sense of its own superiority among other races, of belief in the necessity of keeping its blood pure.
 On many levels, Vexille reads as an extreme critique of Japanese racism where Japans drive towards business success and becoming a technological world leader has led to the ultimate in isolationism.
 (The point is made clear in the English-language subtitling, which unsubtly names the barrier R.A.C.E., while the translation of the original Japanese subtitle reads as Japan National Isolation).
 The mad scientists experiments with the population (who are characterized as a poor but decent underclass) is not dissimilar to the exploitation of the feudal classes seen under shogunate rule and during WWII.
 Although, the issue of race that the film raises is confused by having the characters look the same standard Asian anime faces, even including the American SWORD team that are conducting the commando raid.

-Director (Fumihko) Sori next went onto make the live-action Ichi (2008) about a blind swordswoman and returned to animation and genre material with the science-fiction film Orbital (2009) and the fantasy film Dragon Age: Dawn of the Seeker (2012).
+Director (Fumihko) Sori next went onto make the live-action Ichi (2008) about a blind swordswoman and returned to animation and genre material with the science-fiction film Orbital (2009), the fantasy film Dragon Age: Dawn of the Seeker (2012) and the live-action version of the anime Fullmetal Alchemist (2017).